JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 # Quickstart

-A geostatistical workflow often consists of three steps:
+A geostatistical workflow often consists of four steps:

+1. Creation of geospatial data
-1. Manipulation of geospatial data
+2. Manipulation of geospatial data
-2. Definition of geostatistical problem
+3. Definition of geostatistical problem
-3. Visualization of problem solution
+4. Visualization of problem solution

 In this section, we walk through these steps to illustrate some of the features of the project.
 If you prefer learning from video, check the